marcusanthonylorenzo/pizza-parlour/README.md

 Expected Output: If all ingredients checked (11 total items), Pizza.price = $48.

-Describe: Pizza.addToOrder()
+Describe: Pizza.addToCart()

 Test: Pizza.addToOrder() should select this.pizzaType and push to cart array of standing order.
 Code: addToOrder(<pizza type to go here, but need to give it a value to differentiate between 3 flavors>);
 Expected Output: console:

 ## License